xmos/lib_awe/README.rst

   * Implementation of AWE Control Interface using the above
   * Example implementation of run-time selection of AWE layouts that are compiled into an application
   * Example integration into the XMOS USB Audio Reference Design
+  * Supports 48000 Hz sample rate (will be extended in future releases)

 Host System Requirements
 ========================